M26 motorway: Construction

+It was built by Cementation Ltd, with chief engineer was Ian Watts.
+It cost £18m.
+There were 300 people on the project; John Oldham was project manager for the Dunton Green to Wrotham section.
+There was good weather in 1979.
+The nearby M20, the West Kingsdown to Addington section, was being built at the same time, by Dowsett.
+But it would be many years before the nearby M25 was built.

+Opening

+It was opened on Tuesday 18 November 1980 at 11am at Wrotham by Norman Fowler, Baron Fowler and Mark Wolfson.

 Proposed developments

 New junction

 Kent County Council has been in talks with the Highways Agency over a possible new junction with the A225, allowing direct access to Sevenoaks – or access to the A21 at the M25 junction.

 Brexit contingency planning

 Plans to modify the M26 to hold large numbers of lorries in the event of a no-deal Brexit were publicly revealed in October 2018.